TakahikoKawasaki/nv-websocket-client/README.md

   .sendFrame(lastFrame);
 ```

+Before a web socket is closed, a closing handshake is performed.
+A closing
-A web socket connection is closed when it receives a close frame from the
+handshake is started (1) when the server sends a close frame to the client
-server or an error occurred.
-If you want to [close the connection]
-(https://tools.ietf.org/html/rfc6455#section-4) from the client side,
-call `disconnect()` method.
+or (2) when the client sends a close frame to the server.
+You can start a
+closing handshake by calling `disconnect()` method (or by sending a close
+frame manually).

 ```java
 // Close the web socket connection.